NeoNatural/Min-Shell/README.md

 # Min Is Not Python...
 ... but a computer language I develop for fun.
-Min is written in 230 lines of Python code Visit my YouTube channel for more information: https://www.youtube.com/channel/UCXYQcMpUBT3aaQKfmAVJNow
+Min is written in 230 lines of Python code.

+Visit my YouTube channel for more information: https://www.youtube.com/channel/UCXYQcMpUBT3aaQKfmAVJNow